-The thought of pursuing higher education from abroad is pretty exciting and actually materializing that is even more impressive.
-You get to travel to another part of the world, meet new people, socialize with new cultures, and so much more while getting a top-notch education.
-However, studying abroad doesn’t come easy – there is a lot of planning and organizing that needs to be done for everything to go right.
+Pursuing higher education abroad is pretty exciting, and materializing that is even more impressive.
+You get to travel to another part of the world, meet new people, socialize with new cultures, and much more while getting a top-notch education.
+However, studying abroad doesn’t come easy – a lot of planning and organizing needs to be done for everything to go right.
 From taking English proficiency exams to booking flights, looking for accommodation in the new country to finding food services – it Is a pretty long list.
-Needless to say, you must spend a ton of money!
+You must spend a ton of money!

 1. Answering the three essential questions – why, where, when?